doc-detective/github-action/README.md

 ### `pr_assignees`

 Comma-separated list of GitHub usernames to assign to the pull request.
-Only valid if `create_pr_on_change` is "true".
+Only valid if `create_pr_on_change` is `true`.

 ```yaml
 - uses: doc-detective/github-action@v1